 Classification by the nature of the class of objects

-There are three types of powers of appointment: general, special and hybrid powers.
-They are differentiated by the range of potential objects in whose favour the power may be exercised:
+There are three types of power of appointment differentiated by the range of potential objects in whose favour the power may be exercised:

-Under a general power of appointment the donee enjoys the right to allocate the property by appointment to anyone he wishes.
-The donee may even appoint the property to himself.
+Under a general power of appointment, the donee enjoys the right to allocate the property by appointment to anyone he wishes, including himself (Hinves v Brooke (1990)).
 This extremely wide power is tantamount to absolute ownership by the donee.

 Classification by donee’s duties